stress-free-healthcare

 Dealing with stress can be a rather lonely task since only doctors can understand the pressure of being a doctor.
 And taking up cues from only your peers might not be the best practice for every doctor dealing with stress.
 Hence, these are the unhealthy methods often used by doctors to deal with stress.
 It should be noted that the common denominator between these methods is that they exacerbate the impact of stressors in the long run.

 Some doctors take it personally and might conflate stress with a lack of competence.
-“If she/he cannot deal with stress, she/he has chosen the wrong line of work.” – this is the response quite frequently cited by doctors who might be escaping workplace stress in some form.
+Doctors often cite, “If you cannot deal with stress, you have chosen the wrong line of work,” as a way to escape workplace stress.
 Such responses come from a place of fear.

 These erupt in the form of changes in temperament.
-If they are allowed to become the go-to response for stress, the doctor might end up with anger issues over the long run.
+If they allow these responses to become their go-to for stress, the doctor may develop anger issues over time.

 Such mechanisms give a temporary sense of relief but do not solve the problem.
 Medical professionals engaging in such activities make it more difficult for themselves to deal with stress and might even be putting their patients’ lives at risk with sub-optimal decision-making fogged by such addictions.